Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Domain Background: Profiling

+Performance analysis is an intrinsically exploratory activity that shares many characteristics with other types of exploratory data science workflows.
+The concept of ``poor'' performance is ill-defined and the space of potential performance problems is vast.
+Often, a performance problem can be hard to articulate or identify without iterating through a loop of collecting, transforming, and visualizing performance data.

-A common form of performance data is a {\em profile}.
-A profile accumulates metrics associated with regions.
-Different kinds of profiles aggregate or disambiguate regions.
-For example, a {\em flat} profile will accumulate metrics for each function.
-A more detailed profile may accumulate metrics for each {\em call site}---a particular function call at a line of code---or at a {\em calling context}---the chain of calls leading to a particular function call.
-The calling context is also referred to as a {\em call path}.
+\textbf{Profiles and calling context trees.} A common form of performance data is a {\em profile}.
+A profile accumulates metrics associated with predetermined code regions.
+For example, a simple profile collects total time spent in each function.
+Our domain experts examined more detailed profiles that accumulate multiple metrics at each {\em calling context}.
+A calling context (or ``call path'') is the chain of calls leading to a particular function call.

-Calling contexts can be structured into a calling context tree (CCT), which is a prefix tree of all calling contexts.
-Each node in the CCT represents an invocation of a particular code region with a unique calling context.
+Calling contexts can be structured into a {\em calling context tree} (CCT), an unordered prefix tree of all calling contexts.
+Each node represents an invocation of a particular code region with a unique calling context.
 Each calling context is represented as a path from the root of the tree to a given node.
-CCTs are a popular structure for collecting profile data because they allow performance analysts to examine how the behavior of a code region changes based on how that region is invoked.

-Two common metrics in CCTs are inclusive time and exclusive time.
-Inclusive time refers to the total time required to complete a function call---including the time for all the functions the original invokes.
-In other terms, it is the total time of the entire calling context subtree.
-Exclusive time is the time for the function without its subtree.